 — Tanya Plibersek (@tanya_plibersek) September 19, 2019

-Karen Manbulloo has travelled interstate to share her story of Moli det Bigibigi, even being promoted by NSW Department of Education.
+Karen Manbulloo has travelled interstate to share her story of Moli det Bigibigi, with her book promoted by NSW Department of Education.
 On their Facebook page you can hear Karen reading her story with the English translation provided by Dwayne from La Perouse School:

 Moli det bigibigi by Karen Manbulloo (Binjari Community).
 24 pages, illustrated.
 Kriol with English subtitles on each page.
-Published by Pan MacMillan – see website.
+Published by Indigenous Literacy Foundation and available on our online store.